 Detecting & Preventing Ransomware Through Log Management

 As companies responded to the COVID-19 pandemic with remote work, cybercriminals increased their social engineering and ransomware attack methodologies.
-Ransomware, malicious code that automatically downloads to a user’s device and locks it from further use, has been rampant since the beginning of March 2020.
-According to a 2020 report by Bitdefender, ransomware attacks increased by seven times when compared year-over-year to 2019.
+Ransomware, malicious code that automatically downloads to a user’s device and locks it from further use has been rampant since the beginning of March 2020.
+According to a 2020 report by Bitdefender, ransomware attacks increased seven times when compared year-over-year to 2019.
 Cybercriminals take advantage of end-users’ fears over the coronavirus pandemic to trick them into clicking on malicious links or downloads, ultimately leaving corporate networks vulnerable to ransomware.
-Detection of ransomware through log management offers one way for you to protect your systems, networks, devices, and applications for continued data security.
+Detection of ransomware through log management offers you one way to protect your systems, networks, devices, and applications for continued data security.

 WHY ORGANIZATIONS ARE VULNERABLE TO RANSOMWARE

 While ransomware has been around for almost as long as the internet, organizations remain vulnerable because cybercriminals employ two strategies as part of a ransomware attack.

 Cybercriminals flood companies with phishing emails and hope that at least one person will click on the malicious link or download it.
 With people’s nerves on edge during a pandemic, the number of successful attacks should not be surprising.
 Emails that hint at new vaccines or new upticks in local COVID cases prey on people’s emotions.
 In fact, according to one article, IBM saw a 6,000% increase in spam attacks that leveraged COVID-19, many targeting healthcare facilities.

 Once an end-user clicks on the malicious link or downloads, the ransomware automatically executes on the device.
 Since ransomware automatically downloads and installs without the need to go through the “wizard” style setup associated with enterprise software, users rarely realize that they have compromised their devices.